BrighterCommand/Docs/contents/DispatchingARequest.md

 This in turn leads to a set of questions that we need to answer about common scenarios:

 -   How do I handle failure?
-With no return value, what do I do if my  handler fails
+With no return value, what do I do if my  handler fails?
--   How do I pass information back to the caller?
-Creation scenarios particularly seem to require the caller knows about identies for created entities.
+-   How do I communicate the outcome of a command?

 We discuss these issues below.